singer-io/tap-surveymonkey/README.md

     An example config file is provided in `sample_config.json`, the access token and survey in that file are invalid, and will error out.
 Replace them with your own valid ones.

     `survey_id` is required only for the `responses` and `simplified_responses` streams.
-It can be acquired either by running the tap with the `survey_details` stream, or by using the `/v3/surveys` endpoint on the [SurveyMonkey API(https://developer.surveymonkey.com/api/v3/#surveys)].
+It can be acquired either by running the tap with the `survey_details` stream, or by using the `/v3/surveys` endpoint on the [SurveyMonkey API](https://developer.surveymonkey.com/api/v3/#surveys).

-4. Run the tap in discovery mode to get properties.json file
+4. Run the tap in discovery mode to get catalog.json file.

 ```
         tap-surveymonkey --config config.json --discover > catalog.json
 ```

-5. In the catalog.json file, select the streams to sync
+5. In the generated `catalog.json` file, select the streams to sync.

     Each stream in the `catalog.json` file has a `schema` entry.
-To select a stream to sync, **add "selected": true** to that stream's `schema` entry.
-For example, to sync the pull_requests stream:
+To select a stream to sync, add **"selected": true** to that stream's `schema` entry.
+For example, to sync the survey_details stream:

 ```
         "tap_stream_id": "survey_details",